Dummi26/mers/README.md

 The compiler checks your program.
 It will guarantee type-safety.
 If a variable has type `int/float/bool`, it cannot be used in the add() function, because you can't add bools.

-## Intro

-### mers cli
+## building mers

-to use mers, clone this repo and compile it using cargo. (if you don't have rustc and cargo, get it from https://rustup.rs/)
+to use mers, clone this repo and compile it using cargo. (if you don't have rustc and cargo, get it from https://rustup.rs/. the mers project is in the mers subdirectory, one level deeper than this readme.)

 for simplicity, i will assume you have the executable in your path and it is named mers.
 Since this probably isn't the case, just know that `mers` can be replaced with `cargo run --release` in all of the following commands.

+### running from a file

-To run a program, just run `mers script.txt`.
+To run a program, just run `mers your_file.txt`.
 The file needs to be valid utf8.
 Alternatively, run `mers -e println("Hello, file-less world")`.
 If you compiled mers in debug mode, it will print a lot of debugging information.

+### interactive mode

+Use `mers -i` to start interactive mode. mers will create a temporary file and open it in your default editor.
+Every time the file is saved, mers reloads and runs it, showing errors or the output.

+If your default editor is a CLI editor, it might hide mers' output.
+Run `mers -i+t` to start the editor in another terminal.
+This requires that $TERM is a terminal emulator that works with the `TERM -e command args` syntax (alacritty, konsole, ..., but not wezterm).

+### Output

 Somewhere in mers' output, you will see a line with five '-' characters: ` - - - - -`.
 This is where your program starts running.
 The second time you see this line is where your program finished.
 After this, You will see how long your program took to run and its output.

+## Intro

+Welcome to mers!
+This section explains the basics of the language via examples.
+Some basic knowledge of another programming language might be helpful, but no advanced knowledge is required (and if it is, that just means that my examples aren't good enough and need to be improved).

 ### Hello, World!